vectos/vectos-site-astro/src/content/blog/oracle-testing.md

 ## Motivation

-A common architectural style is the 3 layer model (data, service, and API/view layer) for writing web services.
+A common architectural style is the 3-layer model (data, service, and API/view layer) for writing web services.
 With this style, the data layer is tested with unit tests, H2 database or not.
 The service layer is tested with mocks, where the calls to the database are emulated.

 The approach with the data layer has some downsides.
-Like inserting, updating, and reading things can be seen as encoding/decoding data from a medium.
+Inserting, updating, and reading things can be seen as encoding/decoding data from a medium.
 As you might like encoding and decoding JSON, decoding might go wrong.
 When working with databases, schema changes might cause decode errors when you do not update your domain model.
 Or when you introduce a new enum member it might that the database cannot store this yet.
 To assert that we have symmetric encoding and decoding effects, we can use property-based tests.
 Also if you use Postgres and H2 for testing, there might be discrepancies like H2 doesn't have PostGIS or other unsupported features.

 The approach with the service layer has some downsides, What if the behavior of the repository method changes over time or the emulated repository method is invalid?
 You'll test with the wrong assumptions and you might introduce bugs.